armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/api/entity/pets/PetHowTo.md

 - createNavigation: use MineColoniesAdavncedPathNavigation
 - onClimbable: to let it use ladders
-- getInventory and mobInteract: to allow it to have an inventory Based on the base animal being subclassed, evaluate what environmental adjustments might be required.
+- getInventory and mobInteract: to allow it to have an inventory
+- dropCustomDeathLoot: to allow it to drop inventory on death.
+Based on the base animal being subclassed, evaluate what environmental adjustments might be required.
 (Example: making Axolotl immune to freezing damage.)

 Adding Pet Goals: